abredi/re-former/README.md

 # Re-Former project

-> In this project we created the model and forms of our rails webpage using active records commands.
+In this project, we created the model and web forms using ruby on rails helpers and active records command.
+This project gave us a chance to build web forms, both using nearly-pure HTML and then helper methods that Rails provide.

 ## Code execution view: